What Unitarian Universalists Believe and Practice

 to serve human need

-to the end that all souls shall grow into harmony with the earth and with the sacred
+to the end that all souls shall grow into harmony with the sacred

 — this do we affirm and covenant with each other.